 When you implement authentication in your application there are certain best practices you should employ in your code and development process.
 Anything available on the client-side is subject to compromise.
-A security breach in your application could lead to a hacker getting access to your service credits, accessing resources they are not permitted to see, or possibly data loss.
+A security breach in your application could lead to a hacker getting access to your credits, accessing resources they are not permitted to see, or possibly data loss.
 There are things you can do to reduce your exposure.
 It is beyond the scope of this article to present comprehensive security advice.
 Therefore we offer the following practical advice to help you think about building a secure application.

 Usage concerns for app login